 DAF Giving Tutorial from Fidelity and Vanguard Charitable

 One of my goals when I started this site was to inspire.
-Inspiration is a lofty goal, and a loaded word, but charitable giving is one area where I love to see others follow my lead.
+Inspiration is a lofty goal, but charitable giving is one area where I love to see others follow my lead.

 A month ago, I shared the news of my gift of $100,000 with you, and I am happy to report that several of you were indeed inspired to contribute handsomely to newly founded donor advised funds (DAFs) of your own.
-Via the comments section and e-mail, I heard from at least five readers, two of whom also reported giving $100,000.
+Via the comments section and e-mail, I heard from at least five readers who started them, two of whom also reported giving $100,000.

 Today, I’d like to look at the flip side of DAF giving.
 So far, I’ve focused on getting money into a DAF and the tax benefits that result from your generosity.
 Today, I will demonstrate how to share that money by giving from the DAF directly to charitable organizations.